 All-rounder Scholarships (for entry in years 5 – 7) are for boys and girls who demonstrate a breadth of ability that might not be fully represented in the narrower, more specialised scholarships already mentioned, and relies less on academic strength than a true academic scholarship.
 Musical prowess, artistic or dramatic ability, and enthusiasm for and skill in sports can compensate for the fact that an applicant might be a good, honest, mid-stream pupil rather than one from the top set.
 All-rounder applicants must offer themselves for assessment in two of Music, Art or Sport.

 All Music, Art, Sports and All-rounder Scholarship applicants sit tests in English, Maths Science and Verbal and Non-verbal Reasoning.

 Scholarship awards that do not need a bursary range from 5% to a maximum of 10%.

-Clayesmore Senior School Academic, Music, Art and All-Rounder awards are open to Preparatory School candidates.
-Please contact the Registrar at the Senior School for further details.
+Clayesmore Senior School Academic, Music, Sports, Art and All-Rounder awards are open to Preparatory School candidates.
+Please contact the Registrar at the Senior School for further details on 01747 812122.